kentSarmiento/link-for-later-service/README.md

 ## User Features

-- User registration/login for a personal library
+- [x] User registration/login for a personal library
-- Saving of links to library
+- [x] Saving of links to library
-- Analysis of saved links in library (to add information such as label, category, description, estimated time)
+- [ ] Analysis of saved links in library (to add information such as category, summary, estimated time to finish reading)

+## Development Features

+axum...

-## Deployments
+## Project Structure/Deployments

+A workspace...
 The project is structured into the [Service Library](./link-for-later/) and multiple binaries depending on the option to run/deploy the service

 - [Shuttle](./link-for-later-shuttle/)